rpissardo-zz/FuzzyCMeans/README.md

 # Fuzzy C-Means

-Coding a kmeans code that read a database with 4 attributes and n classes.
+Coding a Fuzzy c-Means code that read a database with 4 attributes and n classes.

 I am using, 3 datasets.